 How to Know if Vitamins Are Good Quality

-Another problem with supplements is the quantity of ingredients inside the bottle isn’t always consistent with the label.
-Some don’t contain as much of an active ingredient listed on the label, some contain too much, and, believe it or not, some contain NONE of the active ingredient.
+Another problem with supplements is the number of ingredients inside the bottle isn’t always consistent with the label.
+Some don’t contain as much of an active ingredient listed on the label, some contain too much, and, believe it or not, some contain NONE of the active ingredients.